 Traditionally, the social sciences are understood to be those academic fields of study that employ a scientific method to explore social phenomenon.
 Social Science at York breaks from this narrow tradition to provide students with a progressive, innovative and truly interdisciplinary learning environment.

-The Department of Social Science is part of the larger Faculty of Liberal Arts and Professional Studies and is currently home to 9 distinctive interdisciplinary degree programs as well as 3 graduate programs.
+The Department of Social Science is part of the larger Faculty of Liberal Arts and Professional Studies and is currently home to nine distinctive interdisciplinary degree programs as well as three graduate programs.
 In line with the general mandate of York University, the Department of Social Science is strongly oriented, both in teaching and research, toward issues of social justice and sustainability.

 All programs offered through the Department of Social Science reflect a sustained dedication to critical, interdisciplinary approaches to the study of social relations, social structures, social identities and social phenomena.
-That is to say, our courses and programs ground their analysis of social practices and relations in and across a range of disciplines and fields of study.
-Offering a variety of degree and certificate options, our interdisciplinary programs include:
+Our courses and programs ground their analyses of social practices and relations across a range of disciplines and fields of study.
+Offering a variety of degree and certificate options, our interdisciplinary programs include the following.

 |African Studies||International Development Studies|